mintlayer/mintlayer-core/build-tools/docker/example-mainnet-dns-server/README.md

 2. `cd` to the copied project directory.

-    To start the available services, run `docker compose up`.
+    To start the server, run `docker compose up`.
     To shut it down, run `docket compose down`.

     (See `example-mainnet/README.md` for more info on what additional parameters can be specified for `docker compose` and how to make logging more verbose).